Commonly asked questions about Private Yoga Therapy

 How long are the sessions?

-A yoga therapy session typically lasts for 60 minutes, with your initial session including consultation lasting 75 minutes.
+A yoga therapy session typically lasts for 60 minutes, with your initial consultation session lasting 75 minutes.
 During the first session we will discuss your motivation for starting yoga therapy, clarify any health goals you have and address any relevant medical history.

 What do I need to bring to each session?